Les Érinnyes

 Les Érinnyes (The Erinyes) is a French language verse drama written by Leconte de Lisle and premièred at the Théâtre de l'Odéon in 1873.
 It is in the style of a Greek tragedy, in two acts: Klytaimnestra (Clytemnestra) and Orestès (Orestes).
 It was an adaptation of the first two parts of Aeschylus' Oresteia (Agamemnon and Libation Bearers).
 The text was printed in de Lisle's collection Poèmes Tragiques.

+Plot

 Massenet's music

 Félix-Henri Duquesnel produced a revival of the play in 1876 at the Théâtre du Gaité..
 He commissioned his friend Jules Massenet to write an overture, intermezzo, and incidental music (respectively a Prélude, Entr'acte, and two Mélodrames).
 The music (Opus number 10) was conducted at the première by Édouard Colonne.
 It was an early boost to Massenet's career.
 He wrote in his memoirs: